php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 The former is a significant pain point for PSR-7 middleware, as it can leave the response in an incomplete state.
-If the stream attached to the response body is not seekable or not writable, there is no way to recover from an error condition in which the body has already been written too.
+If the stream attached to the response body is not seekable or not writable, there is no way to recover from an error condition in which the body has already been written to.

 This scenario can be avoided by providing a factory to create new streams.
 Due to the lack of formal standard for HTTP object factories, a developer must rely on a specific vendor implementation in order to create these objects.
-Creating a formal standard for factories will allow for developers to avoid dependency on specific implementations while having the ability to create new objects when necessary.
+Creating a formal standard for factories will allow developers to avoid dependency on specific implementations while having the ability to create new objects when necessary.